Blake is the owner and clinic director of Bell Chiropractic &

 Blake enjoys spending his spare time with his family and friends.
 Most weekends you can catch him coaching numerous sports teams for his athletic organization "Pumas Athletic"which provides world class athletic training to the youth in the Florissant area.
 A collegiate athlete in his youth and a part of numerous championship teams, he now instills that same work ethic into the leaders of tomorrow through athletics.

 "I truly love what I get to do on a daily basis.
 There's just something I get from being a part of the healing process that I cannot get anywhere else.
 I love seeing people feel better and plan to do this until the day I die.
 Your health is incredibly important to me and we truly value every patient that walks through our doors & trust's us to treat them.
 You are not just another number here, I can promise you that."

-He is the inspiration behind who we are and our vision of what true healthcare is.
+Dr. Gene Bell (1944-2018)Bell Chiropractic was established in 1977 by Dr. Bell and he is the inspiration behind who we are and our vision of what true healthcare is.

 Here is an article about him in the local paper a few years ago.